-The significant positive correlations suggest that changes in the angle of the bow arm are associated with corresponding changes in the line of force, draw forearm line and force line, draw upper arm line and shoulder line, and the line of force and the bow arm line
+The significant positive correlations suggest that changes in the angle of the bow arm are associated with corresponding changes in the line of force, draw forearm line and force line, draw upper arm line and shoulder line, and the line of force and the bow arm line.

-The high correlations indicate that these angles are interconnected the during archery motion. emphasizing the coordinated movement involved in holding the bow and drawing the bowstring.
+The high correlations indicate that these angles are interconnected during the archery motion, emphasizing the coordinated movement involved in holding the bow and drawing the bowstring.

-It can be seen significant relationship was found between Angle of Arrow line and the bow arm line in degree and Angle of Bow arm line and the shoulder line in degree, Angle of draw upper arm line and the shoulder line in degree, Angle of draw upper arm line and the line of force in degree, Angle of Line of force and the bow arm line in degree of the subject among independent variables as calculated "r" (.919), (.939), (.934), (907) is found greater than the required tabulated value of (.878) at .05 level of significance.
+It can be seen significant relationship was found between Angle of Arrow line and the bow arm line in degree and Angle of Bow arm line and the shoulder line in degree, Angle of draw upper arm line and the shoulder line in degree, Angle of Line of force and the bow arm line in degree of the subject among independent variables as calculated "r" (.919), (.939), (.934), (907) is found greater than the required tabulated value of (.878) at .05 level of significance.